Hilltop Youth

-Hilltop Youth (נוער הגבעות, No'ar HaGva'ot) are extremist Hardal settler youth operating in the Israeli-occupied West Bank.
+Hilltop Youth (נוער הגבעות) are extremist settler youth movement of Hardal origin operating in the Israeli-occupied West Bank.
 They are known for establishing outposts without an Israeli legal basis and conducting settler violence against Palestinians.

 The Hilltop Youth often grow their hair into long, wide sidelocks (payot) and wear large knitted kippahs.
 They have been involved in numerous violent incidents, including the Duma arson attack, Kidnapping and murder of Mohammed Abu Khdeir and Church of the Multiplication arson attack.

-They were sanctioned by the European Union and Office of Foreign Assets Control (OFAC) on 2024.
+They were sanctioned by the European Union and Office of Foreign Assets Control (OFAC) in 2024.

 Overview

 The movement is based on the ideology of Kahanism, which advocates for the expulsion of Palestinian Arabs from both Israel and the occupied territories.
 Members linked to the group have engaged in Israeli settler violence against Palestinians, as well as against Israeli soldiers.